guidobouman/panelsnap/README.md

 An integer specifying the amount of pixels required to scroll before the plugin detects a direction and snaps to the next panel.

 `slideSpeed`:
-The ammount of miliseconds in which the plugin snaps to the desired panel.
+The amount of miliseconds in which the plugin snaps to the desired panel.

+`keyboardNavigation`:
+An object containing all the settings for keyboard navigation.

+`keyboardNavigation.enabled`:
+Boolean telling the plugin wether or not to use keyboard navigation.

+`keyboardNavigation.nextPanelKey`:
+The keycode which triggers the navigation to the next panel.

+`keyboardNavigation.previousPanelKey`:
+The keycode which triggers the navigation to the previous panel.

+`keyboardNavigation.previousPanelKey`:
+Boolean telling the plugin wether or not keyboard navigation should wrap around the begining and end of the panelset.

 ## Attaching a menu